equalitie/ouinet/doc/arch-drafts/http-roll-sigs-1.md

 When all data blocks have been sent to the client, the injector sends additional headers to build the **final response head** including:

   - Content digests for the whole body.
+SHA2-256 is used as a compromise between security and digest size.
   - The final content length.

 HTTP chunked transfer encoding is used to enable providing a first set of headers, then a signature (as a chunk extension) after each sent block, then a final set of headers as a trailer.